VidarHUN/test-rtpengine/iptables/README.md

 Please be aware that kind of load with ffmpeg could freeze your computer.

-If the script is running pleas check the `list` and `status` under the `/proc/rtpengine/42` folder.
+If the script is running please check the `list` and `status` under the `/proc/rtpengine/42` folder.
 The `status` file should contain 600 targets and the `list` files should describe the calls like this: